Find a Law Firm

 How does my firm apply to be on the Banks and Clients plc Conveyancing Panel?
 How can my firm be reinstated onto the Banks and Clients plc Conveyancing Panel?Find an Approved Solicitor on the Banks and Clients plc Conveyancing Panel

-Our nephew is in the process of securing a newly built flat with a mortgage from Banks and Clients.
-His solicitor has said that there is a delay in completing the ‘Disclosure of Incentive Form’.
-Who needs to receive the form?
+Our son-in-law is about to exchange on a new build apartment with a mortgage from Banks and Clients.
+His lawyer has said that there is a delay in receiving the ‘Disclosure of Incentive Form’.
+This document is news to me - what is it and who needs sight of it?

-The document is intended to provide information to the main parties engaged in the purchase.
+The document is intended to provide information to the main parties involved in the transaction.
 Therefore, it will be provided to your son’s lawyer who should be on the Banks and Clients conveyancing panel as a standard part of the process, and to the valuer when requested.

 The Developer will be required to start the process by downloading the form and completing it.